-Public and private companies alike are at varying stages in adoption of the new revenue recognition standard, Revenue from Contracts with Customers.
+Public and private companies alike are at varying stages in the adoption of the new revenue recognition standard, Revenue from Contracts with Customers.
 Many finance and accounting departments have experienced challenges in understanding and implementing the new rules as it applies to their business because the new ASC 606 guidance has proven to be more complex than initially anticipated.

 A survey conducted by Ernst & Young found that many companies may have missed opportunities to ultimately transform their businesses for the better.
 They released findings in an article saying, “43% (of companies) report that they are too focused on getting the new standard’s financial reporting and disclosure tasks completed to be able to unlock broader business benefits.
 More than 50% of respondents cite the burden of legacy IT and systems complexity as a barrier…”

 The compliance deadline for public companies has arrived, the pressure is on, and companies are rushing to comply.
-In the Bloomberg Accounting Policy and Practice Report, Derek Bradfield, a Deloitte audit partner co-leading its revenue recognition consulting effort, explained that many companies are turning to “ad hoc” solutions like manual-based excel spreadsheets for the first year, while planning “to adopt again next year to get it right.”
+In the Bloomberg Accounting Policy and Practice Report, Derek Bradfield, a Deloitte audit partner co-leading its revenue recognition consulting effort, explained that many companies are turning to “ad hoc” solutions like manual-based Excel spreadsheets for the first year while planning “to adopt again next year to get it right.”

 In theory, spreadsheets are a wonderful, easy-to-use, free, and accessible tool.
 But the reality is, a “brute force” spreadsheet-based accounting approach just doesn’t cut it.
-When it comes to complex revenue recognition scenarios, tracking revenue in excel is a painstaking process that takes up valuable time; something most revenue managers don’t have enough of.
+When it comes to complex revenue recognition scenarios, tracking revenue in Excel is a painstaking process that takes up valuable time; something most revenue managers don’t have enough of.
 It’s important that companies understand that this type of “brute force” approach comes with complexities.
-Below, we’ve outlined five very important reasons why finance and accounting departments shouldn’t rely on excel spreadsheets for ASC 606.
+Below, we’ve outlined five very important reasons why finance and accounting departments shouldn’t rely on Excel spreadsheets for ASC 606.

-On the other hand, automated revenue recognition software solutions provide audit trails and have established security controls in place that enable users to rely on the data output as well as track changes made within the system.
-A few simple changes such as individual logins and approval processes increase security protocols tenfold and maintain the integrity of confidential revenue date.
+Security risks are also very high for finance and accounting departments that rely on Excel spreadsheets to manage ASC 606.
+Spreadsheets are a static resource with limited transparency in tracking transaction changes.
+Excel is unable to provide a detailed history of changes made to a range of multiple transactions, let alone individual transactions, ultimately making auditing a company’s revenue in a spreadsheet a daunting and lengthy task.
+To make matters worse, most companies don’t password-protect their spreadsheets, making businesses even more susceptible to cracks (and errors; please see number one).On the other hand, automated revenue recognition software solutions provide audit trails and have established security controls in place that enable users to rely on the data output as well as track changes made within the system.
+A few simple changes such as individual logins and approval processes increase security protocols tenfold and maintain the integrity of confidential revenue data.
 Furthermore, revenue recognition software can break down very specific accounting functions including the time value of money, allocations, and multi-currency foreign exchange conversions by customer, order, or product group levels for an easily auditable data history.

-Automation: The Smart Alternative to Spreadsheet-based accounting
+Automation: The Smart Alternative to Spreadsheet-based Accounting

 Are you wishing you could upgrade from a spreadsheet, yet?
 Relying on spreadsheets to implement revenue recognition should really be a backup plan.
-PWC agrees, quoting, “Because a manual approach can involve higher risk of human error and resource requirements, it shouldn’t be considered a replacement for a sustainable long-term solution, but rather an interim approach or a necessary complement to it.
+PWC agrees, quoting, “Because a manual approach can involve a higher risk of human error and resource requirements, it shouldn’t be considered a replacement for a sustainable long-term solution, but rather an interim approach or a necessary complement to it.
 Companies should consider a structure that will help them progress toward a more permanent, automated solution even while implementing a partially manual approach.”

-In an interview at the Financial Executives Internationals Current Financial Reporting Issues conference in New York, John McGaw, the Americas accounting change leader at Ernst & Young, was quoted saying “Companies that became involved earlier in the process found ways to drive other business benefits from the adoption of the new standard.
-If the revenue automation or enhanced processing technology can drive more efficient, faster, well controlled external financial statements, they’re also seeing ways to drive management reporting and better business insights from the process.”
+In an interview at the Financial Executives International Current Financial Reporting Issues conference in New York, John McGaw, the Americas accounting change leader at Ernst & Young, was quoted saying “Companies that became involved earlier in the process found ways to drive other business benefits from the adoption of the new standard.
+If the revenue automation or enhanced processing technology can drive more efficient, faster, well-controlled external financial statements, they’re also seeing ways to drive management reporting and better business insights from the process.”
 This implies those transformative business opportunities can be derived from the implementation of automated revenue management solutions.

-Softrax has provided revenue recognition software since 1999.
+SOFTRAX has provided revenue recognition software since 1999.
 Our automation solutions are quick and easy to implement, click here to learn more.